croadfeldt/wpilib_pixy_spi_c-plus-plus/README.md

-NOTE: This is NOT ready yet, working on the port right now.
-Will remove this note when it's ready.
+NOTE: Code is working.
+There is optimization to be done and features to add, but the core functionality is there.

 Will fill more of this in later, but for now.